 Understanding displacement dynamics

-To do this, we aim to account for all the factors and processes that lead to increases or decreases in the size of displaced populations, including flows in and out of displacement, as well as onward, repeated/dynamic or cross-border movements.
+To do this, we collect data on and account for all the factors and processes that lead to increases or decreases in the size of displaced populations, including flows in and out of displacement, as well as onward, repeated/dynamic or cross-border movements.

 Not doing so would mean we lose sight of what is happening to tens of millions of people around the world every year.

 We have created a unique data model (figure below) to paint a comprehensive and accurate picture of displacement at any given point in time.

 This data model enables us to map all of our partners’ data onto a common schema and report on it in a consistent manner.
 Doing so enables us to compare one country to another and to explain how each situation has evolved over time.
 The data model also helps us account for births and deaths and secondary movements of people already displaced, including flight across an international border.
 The data model can be expanded to account for refugee and migration flows so that we can eventually paint one full picture of forced human movements.